Film vs. Video In

 Film vs Video In Production

-The main reason is that, unlike video, film production can draw on a rich, 100 year heritage.
+Many directors still prefer film because, unlike video, film production can draw on a rich, 100 year heritage.
 In Southern California, alone, there are hundreds of support companies with thousands of specialists devoted to the various aspects of film production.

 Although artistic quality of film can be quite subjective, technical quality is easier to quantify.